Dental Care for Your Infant and Toddler

 - by age 1 or 2, if a soother is used, limit use to nap time or bedtime.

 Soothers or pacifiers are not recommended once all baby teeth have grown in, usually when your child is about 3 years old.
-After this age, regular use of a soother may affect the child's speech and language development.
-Parents can start to “wean” children off the soother as soon as possible.
+After this age, regular use of a soother may affect the child’s speech development.

 Can fluoride help stop tooth decay?

-The Canadian Dental and Medical Associations and the dental professionals of British Columbia recommend fluoride for preventing tooth decay for people of all ages.
-Fluoride is a proven, effective and low-cost way to prevent cavities.
-Fluoride helps make tooth enamel stronger and better able to resist tooth decay.
-Most children will get enough fluoride from using a small amount of fluoride toothpaste twice a day.
+Fluoride is a proven, effective, and low-cost way to prevent cavities.
+Using the recommended amount of fluoride toothpaste twice a day helps make tooth enamel stronger and better able to resist tooth decay.
 Some toothpastes do not have fluoride.
 Always check the label.

 In B.C., there is little natural fluoride and few cities add fluoride to the drinking water.
 If you are unsure if your water supply contains fluoride, call your local public health unit.
 For more information on water fluoridation, see HealthLinkBC File #28 Water Fluoridation Facts.